findmejobs/iodocs/README.md

 26. Each value in the list is a string.

 27. "Type" key value is *boolean* that will render a drop-down (select box) on the form for *true* and *false*.

+28. "ExpectResponses" key value is an array of JSON objects (each one being a response format).
+It's an optional.

+29. "Format" in "ExpectResponses" key value is a string to annotate the response format (Ex:josn, xml...etc)

+29. "Schema" in "ExpectResponses" key value is an object to describe the response schema.
+It's better to use public schema relative to the format (Ex:json-schema for json)

 SUPPORT
 =======